 Step 1: Cut fairies

-Cut two fairies out with cutting machine along with a hanging notch.
+Cut two fairies out with your cutting machine along with the hanging notch.
 You will need two of the same fairy design for each hanging fairy.
-If you’re drawing your own fairies, you should also design a hanging notch similar to mine (where string will attach) and cut that out of the same paper.

 Step 2: Create fold lines for fairy wings